learnlatex/learnlatex.github.io/en/lesson-13.md

 commands here, `\input` and `\include`.
 We can use `\input` to make a file work 'as though it was typed in here', so it can be used for (essentially) any material.
 The `\include` command works for chapters only: it starts a new page and makes some internal adjustments.
-But it as a big advantage: it allows us to be selective in which chapters to include, so you can work on part of your document rather than the whole thing.
+But it has a big advantage: it allows us to be selective in which chapters to include, so you can work on part of your document rather than the whole thing.